bophelo99/multi-vendor-E-Commerce-SaaS-application/README.md

     - 3. run prisma db pull to turn your database schema into prisma schema
     - 4. run prisma generate to generate the prisma client. you can then start querying database
     - 5. Tip: expand how you can extend ORM with scalable pooling, global caching, and real-time  database events.

+### set up database model
+- password is optional since users can sign up using social authentican method with no password
+- use ``` npx prisma db push ``` -> to add updates into our local prisma db, in the node modules prisma client so that we can use it